adntaha/adntaha.github.io/README.md

 # Aidan's Personal Website and Blog

-This repository contains the source code for my personal website and blog, hosted at [adntaha.github.io](https://adntaha.github.io).
+This repository contains the source code for my blog, hosted at [adntaha.github.io](https://adntaha.github.io).

-This blog focuses on AI Safety, with a special emphasis on technical alignment and interpretability.
-I often analyze how these specific challenges are impacted by progress in the broader AI landscape.

 ## Tech Stack